Stacked glass payment cards with a euro symbol, Eiffel Tower silhouette, and French tricolor

 ether.fi lets French holders borrow against staked ETH, spending without triggering PFU while earning staking yield.
 Combined with the swap-to-USDC strategy, French residents have two independent paths to zero-tax card spending.
 Nexo provides similar borrow-against-collateral functionality.

-Global-reach alternatives: KAST (2%, 0.5% FX, free), RedotPay with Virtual, Solana, and Physical variants, COCA for non-custodial spending, and Jupiter for Solana ecosystem users.
+Global-reach alternatives: KAST (1.5% USD cashback on first $2,000/mo, 0.5-1.75% FX, free), RedotPay with Virtual, Solana, and Physical variants, and COCA for non-custodial spending.

 Common Mistakes

 How to avoid it: Always swap appreciated crypto to USDC before loading your card.
 The crypto-to-crypto swap is tax-free under Article 150 VH bis.
 The USDC-to-EUR conversion at the point of sale generates near-zero gain.
-This is not a loophole - it is how the law is designed.
+This is not a loophole; it is how the law is designed.

 3. Forgetting to declare foreign crypto accounts on Formulaire 3916-bis.
 Every crypto exchange account held outside France (Crypto.com, Plutus, any non-French platform) must be declared annually on Formulaire 3916-bis.
 The penalty for each undeclared account is EUR 750.
 A French resident using three international card issuers who forgets this form faces EUR 2,250 in fines.